 Who is the hero in Tales of Arise?

 We've gotten a good look at Tales of Arise's two main protagonists so far: the fella in the iron mask named Alphen and the pink-haired woman with garter bandoliers (functional and fashionable) named Shionne.

 Alphen is the playable character for the game, though it looks like the two characters' stories are pretty intertwined so we'll likely have both in our party for the majority of the game (and if past Tales are any indication, we may be able to control anyone in the party).

 Alphen is a slave from the technologically stunted planet Dahna, invaded 300 years ago by Shionne's nearby homeworld Rena.
 According to the Tales Of blog, Alphen has lost his memory (thank goodness for RPG traditions) while Shionne is cursed by something called "thorns" that causes pain to anyone who touches her.

 Obviously, they don't start out as friends and their relationship is a bit contentious at first.
 We don't know yet what circumstances bring Alphen and Shionne into their unlikely partnership.

-Check out the new Arise trailer from the Tokyo Game Show 2019
+Check out the trailer from the Tokyo Game Show 2019

 The trailer ends with what seems to be a third individual fainting while looking at both Shionne and Alphen, possibly another party member the pair has met up with that explains the video's title "a fateful encounter."